hustcc/mcp-echarts/README.md

 - Fully support all features and syntax of `ECharts`, include data, style, theme and so on.
 - Support exporting to `png`, `svg`, and `option` formats, with validation for `ECharts` to facilitate the model's multi-round output of correct syntax and graphics.
+- **MinIO Integration**: Store charts in MinIO object storage and return URLs instead of Base64 data for better performance and sharing capabilities.
 - Lightweight, we can install it with `zero dependence`.
 - Extremely `secure`, fully generated locally, without relying on any remote services.